NASA-Planetary-Science/sbpy/docs/development/design-principles.rst

 Cite relevant works
 -------------------

-* All important references for methods, data sources, constants, software, etc., must be cited.
+* All important references for methods, data sources, parameters, software, etc., must be cited.

 * Citations may be executed internally with :func:`sbpy.bib.register`, or via the `~sbpy.bib.cite` decorator: